Valid post-selection inference in Robust Q-learning: Proofs of Lemmas

 We have handled each of the terms \eqref{eq:app-uposi-g-diff-1,eq:app-uposi-g-diff-2,eq:app-uposi-g-diff-3,eq:app-uposi-g-diff-4,eq:app-uposi-g-diff-5} when averaged over the $n$ indices, also accounting for the addition random multipliers.
 This completes the proof. \end{proof}

 \begin{lemma} Under \Cref{assump:boundedness,assump:bounded-model,assump:rate-assumps,assump:model-selection-consistency,assump:regularity}, we have

 \end{lemma} \begin{proof} Decompose the first term as We need to show that the first two terms are $o_p(n^{-1/2}).$ Viewing $\left\{ \hat\bG_{1n,\model_2} : \model_2 \in \modelspace_2 \right\}$ as a stochastic process taking values in the norm-induced metric space $(\R^{p_1}, \| \cdot \|_{\infty}),$ notice that it is measurable given the observed data $\bO_1,\ldots,\bO_n,$ the partition $\Pcal_K,$ and any additional randomness in the machine learning procedures which yield cross-fitted estimates.
 Given all of this information, the model selection procedure $\hat\model_2$ is also measurable.
-Consequently, \Cref{lem:stochastic-process-random-index} applies to show that
+Consequently, \Cref{lem:stochastic-process-random-index} applies, establishing that the first term is $o_p(n^{-1/2}).$ The second term is $o_p(n^{-1/2})$ by \Cref{lem:approximation-cross-fit}, which gives the desired result.